EMGroup/js-eden/README.md

 # Development Guide

+## Automated testing

+There are automated tests for the JavaScript code.
+To run the tests:

+1) install Node.js
+2) npm install
+3) npm test

 ## Developing locally

 There's a `Vagrantfile` included for setting up an Ubuntu VM with apache/mysql/ruby configured.
 You'll need to install both [virtualbox](https://www.virtualbox.org/) and [Vagrant](http://vagrantup.com/) in order to use it.
 Fortunately both cross platform.